 Again, as noted above, the epidemiology of TBE is a "moving target."
 Current changes include an increase in geographical distribution of TBE-risk areas as well as an overall increase of reported TBE cases (Table 2).
-In recent years new TBE foci have been reported from altitudes up to 2100 meters above sea level, New endemic zones in previously unaffected alpine regions in western Austria and in Switzerland were established, and a first report of TBEV being detected at locations in Norway up to more than 65°N latitude was published 2018.
-Recently the TBEV as well as one autochthonous human TBE case were identified in the UK.
-A remarkable increase in annual disease numbers over the last couple of years is seen in Central European countries, i.e. Austria (most common in unvaccinated subjects), the Czech Republic, Germany, Sweden and Switzerland (see Table 3)
+In recent years new TBE foci have been reported from altitudes up to 2100 meters above sea level.
+29-31,49 New endemic zones in previously unaffected alpine regions in western Austria and in Switzerland were established, and a first report of TBEV being detected at locations in Norway up to more than 65°N latitude was published 2018.33 Within the last couple of years, 4 TBE cases (2 proven and 2 suspected ones) have been identified in UK and Scotland (for more details, see country chapter UK).
+A remarkable increase in annual disease numbers over the last couple of years is seen in Central European countries, i.e., Austria (most common in unvaccinated subjects), the Czech Republic, Germany, Sweden and Switzerland (see Table 3).